VincentKimatu/alx-system_engineering-devops/0x00-shell_basics/README.md

 [12-file_type](https://github.com/VincentKimatu/alx-system_engineering-devops/blob/master/0x00-shell_basics/12-file_type) - Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.

+[13-symbolic_link](https://github.com/VincentKimatu/alx-system_engineering-devops/blob/master/0x00-shell_basics/13-symbolic_link) - Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.